asmitty92/grey-and-ellis/books/02-emert-mystery/manuscript/02-chapter-two.md

 "Detective Morrison.
 Please, come in."

 They followed her into a living room decorated in neutral tones—beige couch, cream carpet, family photos on the mantle.
+The Palmers' real estate sensibilities were evident even here in their personal space.
 Matt noted one of the photos: Mike and Jennifer Palmer on what looked like a vacation, palm trees in the background, both of them smiling.
 A snapshot of a life that no longer existed.

-"Can I get you anything?
-Coffee, water?"
->NITPICK: We ask this coffee, water? question a lot.

-"We're fine, thank you," Matt said.
 "Mrs. Palmer, I'm Special Agent Matt Ellis, this is Special Agent Brandon Gray.
 We appreciate you taking the time to speak with us."

 "Of course."
 She sat in an armchair across from the couch, hands folded in her lap.
 "Detective Morrison said you specialize in difficult cases.
 That you might see something her team missed."